As a consequence of having been colonised by Britain, Kenya is a common law jurisdiction.

 There is an ongoing court case in respect of payment of VAT on the sale of commercial premises.
 The case (David Mwangi Ndegwa v Kenya Revenue Authority) seeks to challenge the requirement to pay VAT on the sale of commercial premises based on the common law definition of land.
 Land is defined as the soil and the developments thereon.
-The argument is therefore that since sale of land is exempt from payment of VAT, commercial premises which are comprised in the definition of land, are also exempt from such tax.
+The argument is therefore that since sale of land is exempt from payment of VAT, commercial premises which are comprised in the definition of land should also be exempt from VAT.
 The matter is pending determination at the Court of Appeal.

-The following properties are exempt from payment of rates under the Valuation for Rating Act:
+The following properties are exempt from rates under the Valuation for Rating Act:

-Withholding tax is payable by foreign investors.
-This is dependent on the category of income.
-For instance, the withholding tax rate applicable to management and professional fees is 20%.
-Dividends earned from a REIT will be subject to withholding tax of 5% for East African residents and 10% for non-residents.
+Withholding tax is payable by foreign investors and is dependent on the category of income.
+For instance, the withholding tax rate on management and professional fees is 20%.
+Dividends earned from a REIT are subject to withholding tax of 5% for East African residents and 10% for non-residents.

-Under the Income Tax Act, tax at a rate of 10% of the gross rental income is payable in respect of annual rent from a residential property which is in excess of KES144,000 but less than KES10 million.
+Under the ITA, tax at 10% of the gross rental income is payable in respect of annual rent from residential property which is in excess of KES144,000 but less than KES10 million.

-CGT is charged at a rate of 5% of the net gain.
-It is paid by the transferor.
+CGT is charged at 5% of the net gain and is paid by the transferor.